Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 - **Q20.
 What is `|` doing?** -- **Hint** using `|` in Linux is called "piping"
 - **Q21.
 What is a `.fa` file?
 What is this file format used for?**

 3. Index the *Arabidopsis thaliana* transcriptome using `salmon`.
 You can find the `salmon` docs with detailed instructions for building transcriptome indices ([here](https://web.archive.org/web/20210118043821/https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode)). **Note**: The index should take ~ 4-5 minutes to build and you do NOT need `decoys.txt`, so leave that part out.
-Adding extra arguments may also cause your machine to run out of memory -- use only the arguments in the tutorial (minus the `decoys.txt` part). **Note**: You should not need more than 450MB to build this index (last tested on Ubuntu 22.04 LTS and 20.04 LTS in June 2022).
+Adding extra arguments may also cause your machine to run out of memory -- use only the arguments in the tutorial (minus the `decoys.txt` part). **Note**: You should not need more than 450MB to build this index (last tested on Ubuntu 22.04 LTS and 20.04 LTS in November 2022).
 If you find that you are running out of memory (or storage), please double check your index command to ensure it uses the correct file with the `-t` flag.
 If you still find issues during this step, contact Henry and he will assist you.

 ### Part 2: Quantify RNA-Seq data

-Now that we have build the transcriptome index for *arabidopsis thaliana*, we can download some RNA-Seq data and quantify it!
+Now that we have built the transcriptome index for *arabidopsis thaliana*, we can download some RNA-Seq data and quantify it!

 Publicly-available RNA-Seq data is typically stored in the Sequence Read Archive (SRA), a public database hosted by the U.S. NIH/NCBI.
 While the Gene Expression Omnibus (GEO) is used to access processed datasets, the SRA is where raw sequencing reads can be found.
 NCBI provides a series of computational tools for downloading these data and converting them into the correct format for analysis.

-1. Install `sra-tools` in your `salmonEnv` environment using `mamba`.
+1. Install `sra-tools` v2.11.0 in your `salmonEnv` environment using `mamba`.
 2. Download the RNA-Seq sample "SRR074122" using `prefetch` (part of the SRA tools).
-The documentation for `prefetch` can be found [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=prefetch). **Q22.
+The documentation for `prefetch` can be found [here](https://web.archive.org/web/20220620111907/https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=prefetch) or by running `prefetch -h`. **Q22.
 What format are the downloaded sequencing reads in?** (If this step produces an error, provide the error message in your answer to **Q22** and then you can also try downloading the file directly from [here](https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR074122/SRR074122) -- note that you can use this file with the succeeding steps.)
 3. Disk (storage) space is a concern when working with large sequencing files.
 Check your remaining disk space with the `df -h` command.
 The remaining space will be listed under `/dev/root`. **Q23.
 What is the total size of the disk?**, **Q24.
 How much space is remaining on the disk?**
 4. Convert the reads to `fastq` format using this command: `fastq-dump SRR074122`.
 This should produce an error.
 Considering the previous question, answer **Q25.
 What went wrong?** (if you didn't encounter any errors, let Henry know and continue onward.)
 5. Delete the partially-generated `.fastq` file.
 Then, modify the previous `fastq-dump SRR074122` command so that the issue in **Q25** no longer occurs.
-The documentation for `fastq-dump` is [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump). **Q26: What was your solution?** **Hint**: consider **Q16**.
+The documentation for `fastq-dump` can be accessed [here](https://web.archive.org/web/20220606012457/https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc&f=fastq-dump) or by running `fastq-dump -h`. **Q26: What was your solution?** **Hint**: consider **Q16**.
-6. Once you have successfully converted your reads, use `salmon` to quantify them (using "mapping-based mode").
+6. Once you have successfully converted your reads, use `salmon` to quantify them (using "mapping-based mode" -- see documentation [here](https://web.archive.org/web/20210118043821/https://salmon.readthedocs.io/en/latest/salmon.html#quantifying-in-mapping-based-mode)).
 Set the output folder name as `transcripts_quant/`.
-Use the transcriptome index for *Arabidopsis thaliana* which you built in the [previous section](#part-1-generating-the-transcriptome-index). **Note** These reads are single-end, so make sure you are using the appropriate command for single-ended reads. **Note 2**: You should not need more than 610MB of RAM for this step (last tested on Ubuntu 22.04 LTS and 20.04 LTS in June 2022).
+Use the transcriptome index for *Arabidopsis thaliana* which you built in the [previous section](#part-1-generating-the-transcriptome-index). **Note** These reads are single-end, so make sure you are using the appropriate command for single-ended reads. **Note 2**: You should not need more than 610MB of RAM for this step (last tested on Ubuntu 22.04 LTS and 20.04 LTS in November 2022).
 If you find that you are using more than that, please re-check the index command you used in the previous section.
-If you still find issues during this step, contact Henry and he will assist you.
+If you still find issues during this step, contact Henry and he will assist you. **Note 3**: If you are unsure about what to put for the library type, check the docs [here](https://web.archive.org/web/20210118043821/https://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype).

 ## Wrap-up

 To complete the project, commit and push your `answers.md` to your fork.
 Then, let Henry know (and send him the link to your fork and anything required to access your AWS server as `serveruser`).
-He will access the server, check your configuration and your `quant.sf` file -- and will certify completion of the miniproject if everything is correct.
+He will access the server, check your configuration and your `quant.sf` file -- and will certify completion of the skill assessment if everything is correct.